Last updated: 30 October 2020 at 1.40pm

 No. All adults are required to submit their own individual application with their own individual email address.

-Children under the age of 18 are not required to have a G2G PASS but you can add them to your application to assist WA Police when you arrive in Western Australia.
+Children under the age of 18 are not required to have a G2G PASS but you can add them to your application to assist WA Police when you arrive in WA.

 Please note: The terms and conditions that will apply to the approval for exemption will include the requirement for the parents to ensure all children abide by any terms and conditions.
 Any child over the age of 10 may be subject to an individual Quarantine Direction from WA Police if they are entering the state.

 Couples and family members traveling together are also advised to add details of accompanying travellers into the free text box of each application.

 The G2G PASS, if approved, will last for the duration of your stated travel.

 When applying please be specific about the length and duration of your duties and nominate an end date.
 For example, if you are a worker with a known, frequent shift rotation, please state this and make WA Police aware that you will be able to carry supporting evidence of this (roster, shift or employee letter) with you when you travel.